wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 room to spare!

-**Q:**&ensp;Your working theory seems to be that the waking state is not basically different from dreamimg and dreamless sleep.
+**Q:**&ensp;Your working theory seems to be that the waking state is not basically different from dreaming and dreamless sleep.
 The three states are essentially a case of mistaken self-identification with the body.
 Maybe it is true, but I feel it is not the whole truth.